adam-zieba/python-code-wars/README.md

 # python-code-wars

-My written code on the CodeWars.
+My code on the CodeWars.
 First functions in the files are my solutions.
 The second functions in the files are the best solutions from the Code Wars from other users.